Mi-gua/Mi-gua/README.md

--👋 Hi, I’m Miggua (@Mi-gua), an EE student at NUAA.
+-👋 Hi, I’m Miggua (@Mi-gua), an EE student in China.
 -👀 Passionate about deep thinking and exploring boundary-pushing ideas.
 -✨ My interests span Multimodal signal processing, Artificial Intelligence, and Physics.
 -🌱 Currently diving deep into LLM agents and DL-based visual processing.
 -💞️ As a newcomer, I’m excited to learn and collaborate on open-source projects.
 -📫 Reach me: Miggua4321@o/g.com
--😄 Guaaa 🍉
+-😄 Guaaa. 🍉
--⚡ ...
+-⚡ In the process of learning...

 <!---